catherineluse/docs/content/rancher/v2.x/en/installation/k8s-install/helm-rancher/_index.md

 ### 8. Save Your Options

 Make sure you save the `--set` options you used.
 You will need to use the same options when you upgrade Rancher to new versions with Helm.

+### 9. Configure the Rancher Server URL

+When you log in to the Rancher management server for the first time, you will be prompted to enter the server URL.
+This is the endpoint that downstream Kubernetes clusters will use to communicate with the Rancher management server, and it cannot be changed later.
+For the server URL, we recommend using the DNS name that forwards traffic to the load balancer in front of your Rancher server nodes.

 ### Finishing Up

 That's it.
 You should have a functional Rancher server.

-In a web browser, go to the DNS name that forwards traffic to your load balancer.
-Then you should be greeted by the colorful login page.

 Doesn't work?
 Take a look at the [Troubleshooting]({{<baseurl>}}/rancher/v2.x/en/installation/options/troubleshooting/) Page